President and Chief Executive OfficerView Bio

-Nancy has an established track record of value creation in biotechnology.
-Prior to Syros, she was Chief Medical Officer at Millennium Pharmaceuticals and, previously, Vice President of Clinical Development at Biogen.
-Nancy has overseen the development of the numerous medicines including AVONEX, TYSABRI, VELCADE, ENTYVIO as well as multiple drugs currently in development.
-Under Nancy’s leadership at Millennium, VELCADE became a mainstay of treatment for multiple myeloma and a billion-dollar commercial blockbuster.
-Nancy also built and advanced Millennium’s promising pipeline of clinical-stage drug candidates for cancer and inflammatory diseases.
-Nancy started her career as a member of the faculty at Harvard Medical School and neurology staff at Massachusetts General Hospital (MGH).
-She trained in neurology and internal medicine at the MGH and graduated with a bachelor’s degree in biology from Princeton.
-She is currently a member of the board of directors of Seattle Genetics, the Biotechnology Innovation Organization (BIO) and the Damon Runyon Foundation.
+Nancy is the founding CEO of Syros and has an established track record of value creation in biotechnology.
+Prior to Syros, she was Chief Medical Officer at Millennium Pharmaceuticals, and previously, Vice President of Clinical Development at Biogen.
+Nancy has overseen the successful development of numerous medicines.
+Under Nancy’s leadership as Chief Medical Officer at Millennium, VELCADE became a mainstay of treatment for multiple myeloma.
+Nancy led development of Millennium’s clinical pipeline, including NINLARO for hematologic malignancies and ENTYVIO for inflammatory bowel disease.
+At Biogen, Nancy played a central role in developing AVONEX and TYSABRI for multiple sclerosis.
+Nancy started her career as an assistant professor at Harvard Medical School and neurology staff at Massachusetts General Hospital (MGH).
+She trained in neurology and internal medicine at MGH and graduated with a bachelor’s degree in biology from Princeton.
+She is currently a member of the board of directors of Seagen, Alltrna, the Biotechnology Innovation Organization (BIO) and the Damon Runyon Cancer Research Foundation.

 Gerald brings more than 20 years of senior leadership and legal experience in the biotechnology industry.
 Before joining Syros, he was Executive Vice President of Business Operations and General Counsel at Tokai Pharmaceuticals, where he was responsible for legal and business operations, including human resources, corporate communications and information technology.
 Prior to Tokai, Gerald was a partner and co-chair of the life sciences practice at Choate, Hall & Stewart LLP, a Boston law firm.
 In this role, he represented leading biopharmaceutical companies in corporate and securities law matters, financing and M&A transactions, and licensing and product development transactions.
 Before Choate, he was Vice President of Corporate Affairs and General Counsel at Infinity Pharmaceuticals with responsibility for the company’s legal, intellectual property, finance and corporate communications activities, and prior to that, he held progressively responsible legal and business development positions at Genzyme Corporation.
 Gerald holds a B.A. in political science from Swarthmore College, an Ed.M. in educational administration from Harvard University and a J.D. from Northeastern University.